Bogdan Guskov: Ultimate Fighting Championship

 Making his UFC debut, Guskov faced a top-15 ranked fighter, Volkan Oezdemir, on 2 September 2023 at UFC Fight Night 226, replacing Azamat Murzakanov on a short notice.
 He lost the fight via a rear-naked choke submission in the first round.

 Guskov faced Zac Pauga on 10 February 2024 at UFC Fight Night 236.
 He won the fight via knockout in the first round.
 This fight earned him a Performance of the Night award.

 Guskov faced Ryan Spann on 27 April 2024 at UFC on ESPN 55.
 He won the fight via technical knockout as a result of ground-and-pound punches.
 This fight earned him his second Performance of the Night award.

 Guskov was scheduled to face Johnny Walker on 18 January 2025 at UFC 311.
 However, Walker withdrew from the fight due to an injury and was replaced by promotional newcomer Billy Elekana.
 He won the fight via a guillotine choke submission in the second round.

 Guskov faced Nikita Krylov on 26 July 2025 at UFC on ABC 9.
 He won the fight by technical knockout in the first round.

 Guskov was scheduled to face former UFC Light Heavyweight Champion Jan Błachowicz on 22 November 2025 at UFC Fight Night 265.
-However, for unknown reasons, it was moved and will take place on 6 December 2025 at UFC 323.
+However, for unknown reasons, it was moved and took place on 6 December 2025 at UFC 323.
+The bout ended in a majority draw.

+Guskov was scheduled to face Jan Błachowicz in a rematch on 9 May 2026 at UFC 328.
+However, Błachowicz withdrew due to a torn meniscus.
+The bout was re-scheduled for 1 August 2026 at UFC Fight Night 283.
+In turn, on 13 July, Guskov was moved to headline the previous week's event, UFC Fight Night 282 against former champion Magomed Ankalaev on 25 July 2026, after Khalil Rountree Jr. withdrew due to injury.
+Guskov lost the fight by technical knockout in the fifth round.